Skip to main content

 Playback controls

 The lock-screen buttons fire these schemes automatically.
-Call them yourself from JS to drive your own play / pause / seek / skip UI.
+Call them yourself to drive your own on-page controls, the resulting events flow back through window.onAudioEvent either way.

 despia('audio://skipforward')